ChromeDevTools/devtools-frontend/front_end/testing/README.md

 component.shadowRoot.querySelector('.foo') // TS will error here: shadowRoot may be `null`.
 ```

-The `assertShadowRoot` helper will do this for you and fail the test if the shadow root is not present:
+The `assert.isNotNull` method will do this for you and fail the test if the shadow root is not present:

 ```
-assertShadowRoot(component.shadowRoot);
+assert.isNotNull(component.shadowRoot);
 component.shadowRoot.querySelector('.foo') // TS is happy!
 ```

-When you query elements from the DOM, you can use `assertElement` or `assertElements` to check that an element is the expected type.
+When you query elements from the DOM, you can use `assert.instanceOf` or `assertElements` to check that an element is the expected type.
 This will ensure the test fails if the DOM is not as expected, and satisfy TypeScript:

 ```
 const button = component.shadowRoot.querySelector('button.foo');
-assertElement(button, HTMLButtonElement);
+assert.instanceOf(button, HTMLButtonElement);

 const allDivs = component.shadowRoot.querySelectorAll('div');
 assertElements(allDivs, HTMLDivElement);